Counselling and Support Services for the Pregnancy Advisory Service

 It can be very difficult to cope with an unplanned pregnancy, particularly if you both have different expectations from your relationship.
 One of the hardest situations can be when there is a difference of opinion over continuing the pregnancy.
 It may be helpful to seek professional help if you find that your relationship is suffering.
 Relate offer counselling to couples experiencing problems in their relationship.
 They can be contacted locally on (01482) 329621.

 If you think that you might prefer to discuss your problems on an individual basis, then you can discuss the availability of counselling with your GP.
-Alternatively, contact the Counselling Service at Conifer House for information on services available locally.
+Alternatively, you can self-refer to ‘Let’s Talk’ on (01482) 247111 or make an online referral at : https://www.letstalkhull.co.uk/pages/make-a-referral

 Will the fetus feel any pain?

-The stage at which a pregnancy is terminated by the hospital is too early in the development of the fetus for pain to be experienced.
+The stage at which a pregnancy is terminated by the hospital is too early in the development of the pregnancy for pain to be experienced.

 Will I know the sex of the fetus?

-No. The method of termination and the stage at which it is carried out in the hospital means that it is impossible to determine the sex of the fetus.
+No. The method of termination and the stage at which it is carried out in the hospital means that it is impossible to determine the sex of the pregnancy.

 I still have lots of unanswered questions – who can I ask?

 There may be questions you did not ask at the clinic, or questions you have thought of since.
-If these questions are playing on your mind then you are welcome to ring the service.
-If your question cannot be answered on the spot, we will get back to you.
-You will find the contact details for Conifer House below:
+If these questions are playing on your mind you are welcome to contact the service.
+If your question/s cannot be answered immediately, a member of the pregnancy advisory service will return your call at a time that is convenient to you.

 The Hull and East Riding Sexual and Reproductive Health www.conifersexhealth.co.uk